Nathan Cleary: 2022

 On 29 May, Cleary was selected by New South Wales to play in game one of the 2022 State of Origin series.

 In round 14 of the 2022 NRL season, Cleary scored a try and kicked seven goals in Penrith's 42-6 victory over Newcastle.

 In game 2 of the 2022 State of Origin series, Cleary scored two tries and kicked eight goals in New South Wales 44-12 victory over Queensland.

 In game 3, New South Wales were behind 16-12 against Queensland with less than two minutes remaining when Cleary elected a chip kick over the top of the defensive line which was intercepted by Queensland's Ben Hunt who ran 70 metres to score the match winning try.

 In round 20, Cleary was sent off in Penrith's 34-10 loss against Parramatta for a dangerous lifting tackle.

 On 30 July, Cleary was suspended for five games over the tackle which meant he would miss the remainder of the 2022 regular season.

-In the 2022 Qualifying Final, Cleary returned to the Penrith side and put in a man of the match performance in the clubs 27-8 victory over Parramatta.
+In the 2022 Qualifying Final, Cleary returned to the Penrith side and put in a man of the match performance in the club's 27-8 victory over Parramatta.

 Cleary played for 17 games for Penrith throughout the year including their 2022 NRL Grand Final victory over Parramatta.

 In October he was named in the Australia squad for the 2021 Rugby League World Cup.
-In the second match of Australia's 2021 Rugby League World Cup campaign, Cleary made his debut for Australia scoring one try and kicking 12 goals during a 84-0 victory over Scotland.
+In the second match of Australia's 2021 Rugby League World Cup campaign, Cleary made his debut for Australia scoring one try and kicking 12 goals during an 84-0 victory over Scotland.
 Cleary played for Australia in their 2021 Rugby League World Cup final victory over Samoa.